Dima-Zeklam/reading-notes/reading28.md

 # Graphs
 Graphs non-linear data structure consisting of nodes and edges.
-The nodes are sometimes also referred to as vertices and the edges are lines or arcs that connect any two nodes in the graph.used to represent the connection between pairs of objects.
+The nodes are sometimes also referred to as vertices and the edges are lines or arcs that connect any two nodes in the graph. used to represent the connection between pairs of objects.

 ### Some common terminology:
 * **Vertex** − Each node of the graph is represented as a vertex. is a data object that can have zero or more adjacent vertices.